tbm/homepage/content/debian/kirkwood/sheevaplug/plugs.md

 <li>eSATA SheevaPlug: like the SheevaPlug, but it also offers eSATA.</li>

+<li>DreamPlug: the DreamPlug is supported since Debian 7.0 thanks to the
+work of Ian Campbell.</li>

 <li>GuruPlug (GuruPlug Server Standard and GuruPlug Server Plus): in
 addition to the functionality of the SheevaPlug, the GuruPlug Server offers wireless and Bluetooth.
 The GuruPlug Server Standard offers one Ethernet